 Getting Around and Language

 Metro and Transit: Four STM metro lines cover downtown, Old Montreal, the Plateau, and arts districts.
 Buy single rides or a day pass at stations.
-BIXI bikes run May to November for canal paths and neighborhood hops.
+BIXI bikes run from May to November for canal paths and neighborhood hops.

 Walking Territory: Old Montreal, the Plateau, and the arts quarter work on foot.
 Cobblestones need real shoes.

 Language Approach: English works in central areas.
 Lead with bonjour in Little Italy and the east.
 Service staff switch easily.
-French first earns respect even if the chat moves to English.
+French first earns respect, even if the chat moves to English.

 When to Visit and What to Pack

-Peak Season: June to August brings festivals, patios, warm nights.
+Peak Season: June to August brings festivals, patios, and warm nights.
 Book early.
 September trades crowds for color and mild days.

 Skip Months: March and April stay cold and gray.
 Tough timing.